 Emotions can play a vital role in how people respond, use imagery and content that evokes emotional responses.
 Storytelling can be a great tool in producing emotional responses and engaging with your customers.
 Providing practical tips to help your potential customers is an important factor in developing relationships.
 Think outside the box

 Now we have a basic idea of the mechanics to developing a content schedule for Facebook based upon the 4-1-1 rule lets go through some basic tips and start a content marketing plan.

-- Like Your Page? : Sounds a bit narcissistic but seriously you should like your page and also like your content as this helps with your reach.
+- Like Your Facebook Business Page? : Sounds a bit narcissistic but seriously you should like your page and also like your content as this helps with your reach.
 (I don’t do it straight away maybe a few hours later once people have interacted so you don’t look too crazy!)

 - Invite Your Friends : Be savvy though, you don’t want to upset your chums, nor do you want people to like it who won’t interact or gain value from you.

 - Check Your Interactions : Go through your last few posts ensure everyone who has interacted likes the page.
 Wondering how to do this?
 Simple, click on the likes/reactions for the post and a list of people who interacted will pop up.
 The list will have either INVITE or LIKE next to the name.
 If it says INVITE then do it!
-The person has already showed an interest in the business so grab them!
+The person has already shown an interest in the business so grab them!
 Or use your insights to find the top interacted posts (click on see more as the default only shows 5 posts, then click on engagement to put the highest engaged on top.
 Click on post reactions which will open up a new window from there follow the same instructions to invite)